Free File 2019 opened on Jan. 11. Have you tried it out yet?

 So if you thought using Free File would help you circumvent processing and/or tax refund delays, think again.

 2. Fillable, but not guided.

 Now about those fillable forms mentioned in tip #1.
-These electronic tax forms, which you can find at the Fillable Forms site starting at 12 p.m. (aka noon) Eastern Time on Jan.
-29, are very handy if your taxes aren't that complicated or you're comfortable doing your own taxes.
+These electronic tax forms are very handy if your taxes aren't that complicated or you're comfortable doing your own taxes.

-And while it does do math on each from, it doesn't automatically transfer that data to other forms.
+And while the fillable option does do math on each from, it doesn't automatically transfer that data to other forms.
 That means, for example, you have to move your Schedule A calculations to the appropriate places on your 1040 yourself.

 Also note that unlike some of the official Free File options, there are no fillable state forms available since this service is offered by Uncle Sam's tax agency.